 The faculty expects all students to satisfactorily complete an internship as an integral part of the degree program.
-Minimally, this requires the equivalent of ten weeks (400 hours) of full time employment in a technical, managerial, or administrative position with a satisfactory evaluation by your supervisor.
+Minimally, this requires the equivalent of 300 hours of full-time employment in a technical, managerial, or administrative position with a satisfactory evaluation by your supervisor.